zahraa-khalil/mediaBuyersAppProject/backend/media-buyer-app/README.md

 8. Encrypt sensitive data using encryption libraries (e.g., bcrypt) (facebook token encryption)

+Instead of polling the API repeatedly, you can subscribe to Facebook's Webhooks to receive real-time updates about campaigns, ads, or other entities.?
+(helping you stay within rate limits.)

 <!-- next phase  -->
 9. Implement unit tests using Jest and write test cases for all API endpoints